serhatyurdakul/react-chat-app/README.md

 # react-chat-app
 React chat Application.
-React and Firebase were used in the development of this messaging application and SASS was used as the CSS preprocessor.
+React and Firebase were used in the development of this messaging application and SASS/SCSS was used as the CSS preprocessor.

 # Getting Started with Create React App